This was Peter's first landscape drawing tutorial done in coloured pencils.

 Sometimes it will work out well and then sometimes it will prove to be a mess.
 Working in dry colour is much more reliable, though not always as successful

-I will let Peter tell the story of this step by step landscape drawing tutorial below in his own words.
+I will let Peter tell the story of this landscape drawing below, in his own words.

 Part of my reference photo is shown above.
 You will have noted that the first version of the picture is more rectangular in shape and includes more of the background scene.
 The choice is entirely yours whether you opt for version 1 or 2 for your finished picture.
-Download links for the reference and Peter's outline drawings are beside the photo.
+Download links for the reference and my outline drawings are beside the photo above.

 When considering your choice of paper, keep in mind that the stone surface works better with a paper that has some tooth.

-You will also need to decide whether you are going to use watercolour pencils for the sky in this landscape drawing tutorial, and if so start by stretching a 300gsm watercolour paper.
+You will also need to decide whether you are going to use watercolour pencils for the sky in this drawing, and if so start by stretching a 300gsm watercolour paper.
 You might like to compare the sky scans below before making a decision.
 Both methods are shown in detail on the drawing clouds page.

 The sky above was completed using wax type coloured pencils rubbed in from a palette of colour with a piece of white felt.
 The clouds were lifted out later with an eraser.